giuseppeborgese/terraform-aws-secret-manager-with-rotation/README.md

 * Interesting to [force the rotation](https://forums.aws.amazon.com/thread.jspa?threadID=280093&tstart=0)

 # If you like it
-Plese if you like this module, thumbs up on the youtube video and leave a comment as well for any questions.
+Please if you like this module, thumbs up on the youtube video and leave a comment as well for any questions.